 While we scrub the house for guests – Pilate washes his hands of the people’s demand for Jesus’ death.

-While we are shopping for new outfits – Jesus is stripped, humiliated and brutally beaten.
+While shopping for new outfits – Jesus is stripped, humiliated, and brutally beaten.

 While we look forward to having all the family together again; kids home from college, parents arriving soon – on the long walk to Calvary, Jesus and his mother touch for a moment as their eyes reveal the unspeakable pain of their suffering.